grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### public_url

 Optional URL to send to users in notifications.
-If the string contains the sequence `${file}`, it is replaced with the uploaded filename.
+If the string contains the sequence `{{file}}`, it is replaced with the uploaded filename.
 Otherwise, the file name is appended to the path part of the URL, leaving any query string unchanged.

 <hr>